noushahalim/Buildzy-Angular/README.md

 3. Start the development server:
     ```bash
-    ng serve
+    ng serve --port 5003
     ```
-    The application will be available at `http://localhost:4200`.
+    The application will be available at `http://localhost:5003`.

 ## **Usage**

-- Navigate to `http://localhost:4200` in your browser.
+- Navigate to `http://localhost:5003` in your browser.
-- Signup as a user, engineer, or log in as an admin to access different features.
+- Signup as a user or engineer to access different features.
 - Explore the functionalities based on the role.

+## **Live Application**

+You can access the live application at [https://buildzy.solutions](https://buildzy.solutions).

 ## **Contributing**